-4.4.8 Informal play trails should be located along key pedestrian routes and in amenity lanscape settings for ease of maintenance.
+4.4.8 Informal play trails should be located along key pedestrian routes and in the green links for ease of maintenance.
 Play trails should relate to key desire lines between residential areas and areas of open space and/or community facilities.